johnmathews/johnmathews.github.io.old/content/articles/buying-btc.md

-_This is not financial advice, these are my opinions.
-Do everything at your own risk._
+_I’m not your financial advisor and this is not financial advice.
+These are my personal opinions only._